 Desert Body Creep insists on the persistence of imagination even when there is nothing left to imagine.
-Everything’s been done already, and undone and redone, deconstructed, reimagined, rebranded, remixed, come back into fashion and left again and then come back again.
-In a time where nothing is surprising, yet everything is uncertain, Desert Body Creep uses the limits of our imagination to expand what is already there.
+Everything’s been done already, and undone and redone, deconstructed, reimagined, rebranded, remixed, come back into fashion and left again and then come back.
+In a time when nothing is surprising, yet everything is uncertain, Desert Body Creep uses the limits of our imagination to expand what is already there.

 22 & 24 February 2017 – Asia-Pacific Triennial of Performing Arts – XO State – Arts Centre – Melbourne – https://www.asiatopa.com.au/xo-state

 24-28 January 2017 – Reckless Acts Festival -Perth Institute Contemporary Art – Perth – http://pica.org.au/show/reckless-acts-desert-body-creep/

 22-25 June 2016 – Afterglow Festival – PACT – Sydney – http://www.pact.net.au/2016/05/desert-body-creep/